Jacobng19/Jacobng19/README.md

 ## Objective

 After gaining experience in the marketing field, I'm now focused on transitioning into the cybersecurity industry, intending to join a Security Operations Center as a Tier 1 Analyst.
+Check out some of the projects and skills I've learned!

 ## Skills